Ruby Neri

-Ruby Rose Neri (born 1970) is an American artist based in Los Angeles, California.
-She was born and raised in California's Bay Area, drawing creative influence from her parents and their friends.
-Her father is Manuel Neri, a prolific sculptor associated with the Bay Area Figurative Movement, and her mother, Susan Neri, is a graphic designer.
-Neri is both a painter and a sculptor, and has worked with a wide array of materials including clay, plaster, bronze, steel, fiberglass, glaze, acrylic, oil, and spray paint.[8]
-Lately, Neri has focused her practice and is primarily making clay sculpture.[7]
+Ruby Rose Neri (born 1970) is an American visual artist, known for her work as a sculptor, and painter.
+She was born and raised in the San Francisco Bay Area, drawing creative influence from her parents and their friends.
+Neri is both a painter and a sculptor, and has worked with a wide array of materials including clay, plaster, bronze, steel, fiberglass, glaze, acrylic, oil, and spray paint.

 Her work is based in abstraction and figuration, drawing inspiration from Bay Area Figuration, German Expressionism, graffiti, and folk art.
-Neri uses horses as a common motif in her work, which serves as a personal symbol of her youth.
+She is based in Los Angeles, California.
+She previously worked as a graffiti writer in San Francisco, and used the pseudonyms Reminisce and REM.